Skip to content

 • Savings for not driving – if you don’t drive many miles or you drive mainly during off-peak hours, your premium could go down.

-• It’s fairer – if you’re a safe driver, you’re not penalised because other drivers your age drive recklessly.
+• It’s arguably fairer – if you’re a safe driver, you’re not penalised because other drivers your age drive recklessly.

 What are the disadvantages of black box car insurance?

-The downsides of telematics insurance include:
+The downsides of having car insurance with a black box include:

 • Hidden fees – some insurance providers may charge for missed installation, as well as cancelling or removing the black box.